hitcherland/FoundryVTT-Heart/README.md

 * "Prepare Stress Roll" Macro

 From the macro:

 ![Prepare stress roll](https://i.imgur.com/0NzCkBf.png)

-which might result in
+which might result in:

 ![Stress chat message](https://i.imgur.com/ZZ1rZhJ.png)

 ### Fallout

-We also can manage fallout rolls
+We also can manage fallout rolls.
 Stress rolls can be made with the following:
 * "Roll Fallout" button in a Character sheet
 * "Prepare Fallout Roll" Macro

 An example chat message as a result:

 ![Fallout Chat Message](https://i.imgur.com/DsW0Xvz.png)